kartonfarkas/api_docs/source/suite/emails/launch_responses.rst

 Querying Responses
 ==================

-The goal of this call is to list the contacts who reacted to the email campaigns in the given time interval the same way, for example all contacts who opened emails.
+Generates a list of all contacts who reacted a certain way to email campaigns durig a specified time-frame, e.g. all contacts who opened emails.

-A call to this endpoint starts a background query and returns a query ID which can be used to poll the :doc:`launch_responses_result` endpoint for the results.
-Ideally, the results will be available in some minutes.
+A call to this endpoint starts a background query that returns a query ID, which can the be used to poll the :doc:`launch_responses_result` endpoint for the results.
+As this method requires multiple steps, it may take a few minutes for the results to come back.

 .. note::

-   This endpoint is rate limited.
-Within a minute, a customer can do only one request.
+   This endpoint is rate limited, meaning that only one request per minute can be made.

 Endpoint
 --------